 The Bargello is a perfect museum: this fascinating building circa 1256 holds one of the world’s best sculpture collections, but isn’t big or crowded enough to overwhelm.
 In other cities, the Bargello would be the star attraction, but most visitors to Florence skip it in favor the Uffizi and the Accademia – too bad for them.

 The museum is worth visiting for the works by Donatello alone, which still seem modern over 500 years later.
 His ethereal St. John the Baptist is the most gently compelling statue I’ve ever seen.
 And his David ranks amongst the most curious.
 The Bargello invites quiet contemplation of the sculptures, a luxury not permitted amidst the crush of the big-ticket museums.
-(Note: many of Donatello’s sculptures are in a travelling exhibition until June 2023.)

 The two-level courtyard holds medieval hardware and heraldry on the walls and under the arcades.
 On a sunny day, there’s no better place to explore the diverse sculptures scattered about, from Gemito’s Il Pescatore (The Fisher Boy) and Giambologna’s birds to the life-sized crowned stone lions guarding a door.